connected-web/guessdate-en/README.md

 ## Examples
 ```
-const guessDate = require('guessdate-en')
+const guessDate = require('guessdate-en') // or const guessDate = window.guessDate
-const now = new Date('Sun Feb 12 2017 23:08:56 GMT+0000 (GMT)') // The following tests assume this as the reference date
+const now = new Date('Sun Feb 12 2017 23:08:56 GMT+0000 (GMT)') // The following examples assume this as the reference date
 ```

 ### Empty Input